Vestibular and Balance Lab (V&B lab)

 Facilities.
 V&B Lab shares its facilities with the Gallaudet University's Clinic, Dizziness and Balance Center, for basic clinical equipment such as videonystagmography, electronystagmography, video head-impulse test, auditory evoked potentials (ABR, VEMP, ECochG), and Balance Master.
 In addition, we have space and equipment dedicated for research, including the data analysis room adjacent to a large shared research meeting area, and a test room with an Oculus Rift virtual reality system.

 People.
 The laboratory is directed by Chizuko Tamaki, AuD, PhD.
-Collaborators include Kristen Maul, PhD; Ashley Z. King, AuD, Ph.D candidate, Sarah Sparks and Emalee Danner, Shelby Matthews, AuD students; and Daniel Maier, MA student in Linguistics.
+Collaborators include Kristen Maul, PhD; Ph.D. students Ashley Z. King, AuD, Daniel Talian, AuD, and Sarah Sparks, M.S.; and several AuD students.